lndgalante/solutils/README.md

 ### Installation

-At the moment package is scoped, but scope will be removed soon.
+⚠️ At the moment the package is scoped, but scope will be removed soon. ⚠️

 NPM